 How Safe is Medellin?
 (Our take)

 And compared to its reputation in the 1980s, when it had one of the highest homicide rates in the world, Medellin is markedly safer these days.
 But you will have to be careful while traveling.
 Street crime still exists in worrisome levels here and, usually, it’s gang-related stuff.

-Oh and then there are the earthquakes (pretty frequent in Colombia in general), and the flooding in the rainy season.
+Oh and then there are the earthquakes (which you’ll experience everywhere while backpacking Colombia), and the flooding in the rainy season.
 Both can be pretty bad and pretty scary.
 Knowing what to do in a disaster situation could definitely save your bacon out here.